xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (gil)    Upgrade the DMX Servo model to be dynamic allowing up to 24 servos -- enh (gil)    Get the servo pivot point working for the DmxServo3D model 2020.3 January 18 2020
+   -- enh (gil)    Servo effect can now be mapped to a Lyric track -- enh (gil)    Upgrade the DMX Servo model to be dynamic allowing up to 24 servos -- enh (gil)    Get the servo pivot point working for the DmxServo3D model 2020.3 January 18 2020